This is a breakdown of all the day to day equipment I carry/use on a day to day basis. This list will be updated and tweaked over time.

 I wouldn’t do any hard riding for it.
 It isn’t a daily driver, but for summer rides around Dorchester & the surrounding countryside it’s the perfect bike.
 Guaranteed also to look splendid parked outside a pub 😉🍻

+Switched from Evernote last year.
 Now Things has a URL Scheme I can embed links for Projects between Bear & Things for tracking.
+Great Markdown.
+Still has a way to go in some areas.
+I’d love better drawing support as well.

-📄 BBEdit My previous Text file love.
-I keep BBEdit around because it excels at text manipulation, find & replace and performing Diffs in a way VSCode still can’t come close to.
+My previous Text editing love.
+I keep BBEdit around because it excels at text manipulation in some ways that VSCode can’t match.
+Namely Diffs and real compex find & replace manipulation.
 It’s gone from being a Swiss Army knife in my kit to a particular scalpel, but still great.

 - Office 365